jimlyas/jimlyas/README.md

 Fascinated by cloud computing, I'm learning Google Cloud Platform on the side.
 Experienced in Google Maps Platform APIs, BigQuery, and Google Analytics data processing.

 - 🔭 Working for Accenture
-- 🌱 Cloud Computing Enthusiast
-- 👯 Certified in multiple SAP modules
 - 🥅 Personal Goals: Be more involved in many activities with colleagues and friends
-- ⚡ For entertainment, I watch a lot of animes, Movies, TV series, and some K-dramas.
+- ⚡ Watch a lot of animes, movies, TV series, and some K-dramas.

 ---